fishyer/some-stars/README.md

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
 The Memory API for the AI era.

-*   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native, application-centric cloud operating system that powers intelligent super applications.
+*   [labring/sealos](https://github.com/labring/sealos) - The Intelligent Cloud OS.
 Set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image.

 *   [niudai/VSCode-Zhihu](https://github.com/niudai/VSCode-Zhihu) - Zhihu extension built on vscode.